GigaExcalibur/Decadences/README.md

 # Devlog, read at your own peril

+## Saturday, 3-25
+- I looked at my buildfile wrong and everything broke.
+- Let's call this a break day, shall we?

 ## Friday, 3-24
 - Finished first draft of map
 - Theorycrafted prf weapons